xedla/algormeter/README.md

 # AlgorMeter: Tool for developing, testing and measuring optimizers algorithms
-Python benchmark suite environment for optimizer algorithms.
 Here is a repository where you can find a python implementation of a benchmark environment for optimizer algorithms.
 Produce comparative measures between algorithms  in csv format with effective test function call count.
 It has a problem function call optimization, so more calls at the same point X count only for one call.
 Contains a standard library implementation of convex functions and difference of convex functions.
-The hope is to have a useful, common tool for the scientific optimization community to experiment and share results.
+The hope is to have a useful, common tool for the scientific optimization community to conduct experiments and share their comparable results.

 ## problems + algorithms = experiments
 - A problem is a function f where f: R(n) -> R with n called dimension.